jobcast/jobcast-www-contentful/README.md

 # Jobcast Contentful Script for www
 A library of scripts that were used to migrate blog posts from Wordpress to Contentful.
+These scripts are also helpful to make requests to the Contentful Management API and Contentful Delivery API using their JavaScript SDK.

 ## Setup
 * Copy `.env.sample` and name it `.env`